jbengs/edaa001-lab5/README.md

 # Laboration 5

-A lab to practice implementation of binary trees
+A lab to practice implementation of binary trees.

+By Joel Bengs

 ## edaa-001